clue1ess/xv6/os_theory.md

    Each process has four segments.
    In real addressing mode:
+   pa = va + base(some predefined address like KERNBASE in xv6)
+   In virtual addressing mode:
    The info about starting address of each segment, how much space it needed, what is it priviledge level are stored in descriptor of that segment.
 Such descriptors are stored in GDT(global descriptor table).
 GDTR registor is used to find base of GDT. lgdt is instruction used to load base address of GDT into GDTR.

    Decriptor entry :